google/WebFundamentals/src/site/getting-started/multi-screen/index.markdown

 *  Add a `controls` attribute to make it easy for people to play the video
 *  Add a `poster` image to give people a preview of the content
-*  Add mutliple `<source>` elements based on supported video formats.
+*  Add multiple `<source>` elements based on supported video formats.
-*  Add fallback text to let people download the video if they can't play it in the window.
+*  Add fall-back text to let people download the video if they can't play it in the window.

 {% include_code _code/addvideo.html video html %}

 ## Make your page responsive

-Our page has all the content needed, but on different screen sizes it doesn't look good as we have simply created a linear site for a narrow viewport.
+Our page has all the content needed, but on different screen sizes it doesn't look good because we have simply created a linear site for a narrow viewport.

 [TODO: Image of widening the viewport.]